Access graph: a novel graph representation of public transport networks for accessibility analysis: Results and analysis

 \section{Results and analysis}

 The proposed methodology is applied to a dataset of metro networks of 51 cities worldwide.
 We use publicly available in-vehicle time-weighted L-space and frequency-weighted P-space representations which were constructed using GTFS data \citep{lspace,pspace}.
 For each metro network, access graphs are built for varying time budgets. $t_b$ is varied in the interval $[0, t_{max}]$, where $t_{max}$ is the maximum generalised travel time in the network, with progressively increasing steps of 2 minutes.
 The Python NetworkX library was used for graph construction and analysis \citep{hagberg2008exploring}.
-In the following, we first in Section \ref{sec:amsterdam} provide a detailed explanation of the results for the example of the Amsterdam metro.
-Section \ref{sec:all51} then presents the results of the empirical analysis for the full metro dataset.
+In the following, we first illustrate our novel A-space and the proposed global indicators using a detailed explanation of the results and a comparison between the metro networks of Oslo and Vienna (Section \ref{sec:amsterdam}) before then proceeding to the complete set of results of the empirical analysis for the full metro dataset (Section \ref{sec:all51}).